-Have you ever met someone who had such a strong personality that when they entered a room they would grab your attention, and when they left they would leave an imprint in your memory?
-That’s exactly how your users should react when they enter and leave your website.
+Have you ever met someone with such a strong personality they would grab your attention when they entered the room?
+That’s exactly how your users should react when they enter your website.
 Your website should have a strong brand identity that stands out from everyone else’s.
 When users leave your website, they should remember your brand.
 Using color properly on your website can help make this happen.

 There are a few common mistakes most designers make with colors.